infrahq/infra/docs/reference/helm.md

 ### Encryption Keys

-Sensitive data is always encrypted at rest in the db using a symmetric key.
+The database always encrypts sensitive data at rest using a symmetric key.
 The symmetric key is stored in the database encrypted by a root key.
-By default this root key is generated by Infra and stored in a secret (default: `~/.infra/key`, or in Kubernetes, a as secret named `infra-x` with the key `/__root_key`).
-Encrpytion at rest can be configured using another key provider service such as KMS or Vault.
+By default, Infra generates this root key and stores it in a secret (default: `~/.infra/key`, or in Kubernetes, as a secret named `infra-x` with the key `/__root_key`).
+Encryption at rest can be configured using another key provider service such as KMS or Vault.

-The process of retrieving the db key is to load the encrypted key from the database, request that the db key be decrypted by the root key, and at which point the db key is used to decrypt all the data.
+The process of retrieving the database key is to load the encrypted key from the database, request that the database key be decrypted by the root key, and at which point the database key is used to decrypt all the data.
 In the case of AWS KMS and Vault, the Infra app never sees the root key, and so these options are preferred over the default built-in `native` key provider.

 ### Root key configuration examples